While north star metrics are incredibly valuable for creating focus and alignment, they provide even more value when paired with a counter metric.

 Once you’ve determined what your north star metric is and what your counter metric is, ensure that you’ve implemented them in your tracking.

 You don’t just want to report them at the aggregate level.
-You’ll want to demonstrate how each of your initiatives have changed both the north star metric and the counter metric.
+You’ll want to demonstrate how each of your initiatives has changed both the north star metric and the counter metric.

 After all, if your initiative isn’t helping the north star metric, you’ve likely deviated from your strategy, because your north star metric is supposed to be measuring the most critical component of success.